ImaginaryLogs/Archcraft-Nibbles/README.md

 For the World File, please check `/game/` to get the template.
 Each group should have received the specs outlining what to do.

 > [!warning]
-> This GitHub Repo is incomplete.
-It will be updated on a later date.
+> The instructions of SetUp is incomplete, it will be updated on a later date.
+> Students can already explore the World File if they want to.
+> It is recommended to use 1.20.4

 > [!warning]
 > This repository contains a Minecraft world save showcasing in-game computers and redstone builds.